1. About loratadine

 You can report any suspected side effect using the Yellow Card safety scheme.

 6. How to cope with side effects of loratadine

 What to do about:

-- Headaches – rest and drink plenty of fluids.
+- headaches – make sure you rest and drink plenty of fluids.
 Ask your pharmacist to recommend a painkiller.
 Headaches should normally go away after the first week of taking loratadine.
-Talk to your doctor if they last longer or are more severe.
+Talk to your doctor if they last longer than a week or are severe.

-- Feeling tired or nervous – talk to your doctor or pharmacist if these side effects don't go away as they may be able to offer you a different antihistamine.
+- feeling tired or nervous – talk to your doctor or pharmacist if these side effects do not go away.
+They may be able to offer you a different antihistamine.

 7. Pregnancy and breastfeeding

 Loratadine can be taken in pregnancy.
 There is no good evidence that it can harm your baby.

 Loratadine and breastfeeding